Small Cell Lung Cancer (SCLC) Tissue Samples

 There are 2 main types of small cell lung cancer (SCLC):

-Both include many types of cells that grow and spread in different ways.
-They are named according to what the cells look like under a microscope.
+Both types, on the one hand, include many types of cells that grow and spread in different ways.
+They are named, in fact, according to what the cells look like under a microscope.

 Causes of Small Cell Lung Cancer (SCLC)